Close Menu

 CAN YOU GET LUPUS SSD BENEFITS?

 Lupus disability benefits are available for people with severe lupus symptoms who cannot work for more than one year.
 Are you a worker who pays your taxes?
 Did you stop working for over 12 months due to lupus?
-If so, you can apply for Social Security Disability benefits and Supplemental Security Income benefits.
+If so, then you can apply for Social Security Disability benefits and Supplemental Security Income benefits.

 Lupus benefits take the place of income if you can’t work.
 The amount of your monthly SSD benefit is specific to you.
 Because, it is based on the amount of money your earn.
-You should apply if you can no longer work due to your Lupus symptoms.
+You should apply if you can no longer work due to your symptoms.

 All you need is a “re-entry” number.
 The site gives you that number after you fill out a few answers.
 The day you start your application is important.
 Because that is the day that determines the start of your benefit payments.
 Apply online as soon as you can.